 Summary Report - Attendances

-During the same period the proportion of appointments that were cancelled by either the hospital or the patient increased from 11.5% to 16.2%.
+During the same period the proportion of appointments that were cancelled by either the patient or the hospital increased from 12.0 per cent to 16.9 per cent.

 Last edited: 10 January 2023 2:45 pm